 For the best budget ukulele, this one is a good pick.
 It’s made by Kala, which is a well-established ukulele brand that many schools use.

 This Makala ukulele bundle includes a mahogany ukulele, tote bag, tuner, and polishing cloth.
+Check out the latest prices and more details.

 Buy this Makala Soprano Ukulele by Kala on AmazonBUY ON AMAZON

 This deluxe Soprano Ukulele Bundle come with a walnut ukulele (in a variety of colors,) Aquila strings, a padded gig bag, kids ukulele strap, and picks.
+Check out the latest prices and more details.

 Buy the Hola!
 Music HM-121ZW+ Deluxe Soprano Ukulele Bundle on AmazonBUY ON AMAZON